-A) Most likely, if your printer is stock and have the ability to use custom tool change gcode, then it should work without issue.
-Some custom configurations will need slight alterations or might be incompatible.
-If in doubt, return the printer to it's factory state and it should be Ok.
+A) Yes.
+It's designed to be universal (and work with any printer that can handle 1.75 filament), so if your printer is stock and has the ability to use custom tool change gcode, then it should work without issue.
+Some custom configurations will need slight alterations for the switch or extruder mounting location.

-A) Yes, you can mount the switches at the top of each column.
+A) Yes, you can mount the switch at the top or side of any column.

 7. Q) Can I go to more than 4 colors?

-12. Q) How do I change the Tool Change gcode to hit my buttons?
+9. Q) How do I change the Tool Change gcode to hit my button?

 To combat this, the 3D Chameleon relies on proper gcode to control the shape of the tip by tackling it in three ways.

 1) The proper temperature is maintained to prevent stringing.

 2) The tip of the filament is "rammed" back into the hot end at appropriate speeds and distances to force the "blob" to reattach to the end of the filament.

 3) The filament is "forged" inside the 1.8mm PTFE and again inside the 3D Chameleon Y adapter.

 Let's discuss each of these in detail.

 Tip temperature.
 This is critical to prevent stringing.
 There are two basic types of string.
 High temperature, long thin, round strings.
 These are easily identified by their continuous decrease in diameter as well as their nice round shape.
 When you see this type of string, simply lower the temperature by 5 degree increments until it goes away.
 The second type is a long thin, flat stringing caused by to low of a temperature.
 These are caused by a low temperature in the filament "cooling" against the PTFE tube and being physically pulled from it.
 To combat them, simply raise the temperature by 5 degree increments until they go away.